odkr/sucgi/README.md

 Install the missing components of the C build toolchain:

-    sudo ./prepare
+    sudo ./installc

-*prepare* uses the package manager of your operating system, if possible.
+*intallc* uses the package manager of your operating system, if possible.
-The installed packages can be removed with `prepare -r`.
+The installed packages can be removed with `installc -r`.

 Generate the build configuration by: